Are you an adviser? Go to Unbiased Pro

 This proposed scheme aims to continue supporting buyers with smaller deposits, making homeownership more accessible in the long term.

-For those who can only manage a smaller deposit, the Mortgage Guarantee Scheme and its proposed successor, Freedom to Buy could provide valuable routes to homeownership.
+For those who can only manage to raise a smaller deposit, the Mortgage Guarantee Scheme and its proposed successor, Freedom to Buy, could provide valuable routes to homeownership.

-However, it's important to consider that these mortgages may come with higher interest rates and fees compared to those with larger deposits.
+However, it's important to consider these mortgages may come with higher interest rates and fees than if you had a larger deposit.

 Find out more about how loan-to-value ratio affects your mortgage.